 2. Keep a Track of Time and Prioritise Activities

 Freshers’ week is one of the busiest times at any university.
 Investing in a decent notebook and planning ahead could be an appropriate method of navigating the events and challenges such as registering with the city authorities.
 Most universities issue detailed freshers week schedules, so grab one on campus or look it up online.
 By prioritising the most important events, you could avoid nearly all major stresses.
 It might also be wise to specifically dedicate time for resting to prevent early burnout and give yourself an opportunity to recuperate.
-Proper time management is also handy later on when writing dissertations and other assignments.
+Proper time management is also handy later on when writing dissertation research and other academic assignments.

 3. Take up Cooking

 This might seem obvious, but the number of students who plan to live on fast food, takeout or microwave meals would surprise you.
 If you’re unfamiliar with cooking, use the free time from freshers’ week to learn some basic recipes.
 Pasta, curry, rice and noodles are all staples of student life and, importantly, are fairly cheap.
 Even if you’re a master chef, it could be useful to visit the closest shops and supermarkets.
 Knowing where to get the ingredients when faced with a presentation deadline could be a life-saver.

 While simple, the above tips could significantly improve how your freshers’ week goes and leave a lasting impact on your studentship.
 Don’t get discouraged if something goes wrong!
 Just remember that being a student is a major step towards achieving your dreams.